Dr Gabriel David Weymouth Sc.D., M.Sc., B.Sc.

 A simple example is often the best way to generate insight and understanding of complex systems

-I am a Lecturer for the Southampton Marine and Maritime Institute at the University of Southampton, UK.
+I am a Associate Professor for the Southampton Marine and Maritime Institute at the University of Southampton, UK.
 I have always been fascinated by mechanics and mathematics, and now I work on some of the most interesting and mathematically complex mechanics in the world: unsteady fluid dynamics and nonlinear fluid/structure interaction.
 My work is driven by questions like:

 - What is the simplest possible fluid system that will generate a chaotic response?